 Still, if you're sure you can pay back a payday loan without stretching yourself too thin, you can cover emergencies quickly.

-When you need money quickly, you don't have time to wait for conventional loans.
+You don't have time to wait for conventional loans when you need money quickly.
 Whether you're facing a temporary loss of income or a medical emergency, you need quick and easy access to funds.
 Short-term disability and installment loans are ways to get relief.

 Other flexible and quick options include credit cards, same-as-cash, and payday loans.
 All these solutions work for people with various credit scores and histories.
 However, check out the repayment terms and borrowing costs before you sign on the dotted line.